momentohq/public-dev-docs/docs/develop/integrations/cloudflare.md

 [Cloudflare Workers](https://workers.cloudflare.com/) is a popular platform for deploying and running serverless code.

-In this tutorial, we'll make use of two simple [examples](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/cloudflare-workers) from our [Javascript SDK](https://github.com/momentohq/client-sdk-javascript).
-By the end of the exercise, you'll have a Cloudflare worker that interacts with Momento cache to populate and retrieve data.
+In this tutorial, we'll make use of two [examples](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/cloudflare-workers) from our [JavaScript SDK](https://github.com/momentohq/client-sdk-javascript).
+By the end of the exercise, you'll have a Cloudflare worker that interacts with Momento Cache to populate and retrieve data.

 ## Prerequisites